Leaving the Scene of an Accident

 If you fail to stop and take certain steps after an accident, you face serious charges.
 Failure to stop transforms the situation into a hit-and-run, which carries significant penalties.

-At the Law Office of Murray, Phillips & Gay, we use more than 20 years of legal experience to defend those involved in hit-and-run accidents.
+At the Law Office of Murray, Phillips & Gay, we use more than 20 years of legal experience to defend those involved in hit-and-runs.
 We provide personal, attentive service to our clients, and we are ready to listen to your side of the story.
 We will give you an honest assessment of your case and help you make wise decisions on what steps to take next.

 Responsibilities After an Accident